 The idea of applying to college is scary for any high school student, and even more difficult when the resources and opportunities are lesser given the pandemic, recession and other factors.
-For many, the extra push and support is essential to helping individuals tackle the first step in their college careers.
+For many, the extra push and support is essential to helping a diverse group of individuals tackle the first step in their college careers.

 With the help of JEVS Human Services board member Bob Cohen—along with JEVS education consultant Sue Bilsky and instructor Yavuz Orbey—the Dorothy M. Cohen College Prep Program at Central High School has been aiding juniors and seniors who come from these situations in the college admissions process for the last eight years.

-“We really take an interest in the whole process, not just the SAT process,” Sue Bilsky said.
+“We really take an interest in the whole process, not just the SAT process,” Bilsky said.

 Like most students in the year of 2020, virtual learning has slowly become normalized.
 This environment has caused many students difficulties in progressing through their education.
 Central High School students are all remote for the 2020-21 school year, and many students within this program have felt defeated because the college admission process has changed rapidly due to the pandemic.

-The students that attend this course are really the ones that make the difference.
-They are motivated, appreciative, and with the help of Bob Cohen and his push to provide them even more resources they continue to strive and develop as young adults.
+Bilsky notes that the students who attend this course are really the ones who make the difference.
+They are motivated, appreciative, and with the help of Bob Cohen and his push to provide them even more resources, they continue to strive and develop as young adults.

-What makes this unique from other SAT Prep Programs is that it provides individualized and unlimited help throughout the college admissions and financial aid processes.
+What makes this unique from other college prep programs is that it provides individualized and unlimited help throughout the college admissions and financial aid processes.
 The SAT instructor and consultant monitor and support the students’ progress toward their individual goals.
 All these services are provided at no cost.

-The Dorothy M. Cohen College Prep Program has truly given these Central High School students hope and passion to work towards getting to college.
+The Dorothy M. Cohen College Prep Program has truly given these Central High School students hope and passion to work toward higher education.
 With the help of Bob Cohen and JEVS staff—and despite the obstacles COVID-19 has brought—these seniors and juniors are able to feel accomplished and look forward to their futures.

 by Madison Baer, JEVS intern & senior communications major at La Salle University